 The movie’s troubling worldview and negative content are excessive.

+BROOKLYN’S FINEST is a crime drama that follows the stories of three New York policemen and their lives.
+Eddie is seven days away from early retirement from a career marked by mediocrity.
+Tango is in deep uncover as a drug lord who is pushed into betraying a criminal friend.
+Sal is a family man who begins to murder and steal to help his family.
+These three stories ultimately lead to one night when each of their lives takes a turning point.
 BROOKLYN’S FINEST is a well made with outstanding performances.
 The pace is brisk, and the filmmakers have done of a fine job in all production aspects.
 Despite some Christian references, the theme of BROOKLYN’S FINEST, if there is a clear one, is that the police are no better than the criminals.
 Sal’s police buddies gamble, smoke put, get drunk on beer, and get into fist fights.
 The movie contains an extraordinary amount of foul language, most of it the “f” word.
 There is plenty of upper female nudity that takes up many scenes.
 And, there are three very graphic sex scenes.
 The movie’s depressing worldview and negative content are excessive.